viamrobotics/docs/docs/program/apis/ml_training_client.md

 ### ListTrainingJobs

-Get training job data for all jobs within an organization.
+Get training job metadata for all jobs within an organization.

 {{< tabs >}}
 {{% tab name="Python" %}}